The immune system has four natural killing mechanisms to defeat cancer cells:

 - 3a: TLR9 is triggered and will change anergic B cells into reactive B cells, who will present auto-antigen Th cell epitopes on HLA class II molecules

-- 4a: Reactive Th cells provide help for auto-reactive B cells ->IgG and IgA anti autoantigen production
+- 4a: Reactive Th cells provide help for auto-reactive B cells ->IgG anti autoantigen production

 - 4b: Reactive Th cells provide help for auto-reactive Tc cells -> activated Tc cells Induction